Drakovek/MetadataMagic/README.md

     -t, --tags       Manually input the media tags
     -r, --rating     Manually input the age rating for the media -g, --grade      Manually input the grade/user score

+Finally, you can add the `-x, --xxxxx` option, which will delete the original media files once the archived version is created.

 ### Options specific to .epub